I F**king love exercise!

 Along with reduced confidence in how we look, along with decreased mental health due to a lack of physical outlets (when we move we release built up tension, with exercise we are forced to concentrate on movement and give our brain time away from the regular tensions and stresses it has to chew on)

-So exercise is important, bur even more important, is exercise done well.
+So exercise is important, bur even more important, is exercise done well, hence why Personal Trainers like me are able to earn a living :)

 All movements can be tweaked and adjusted to create a different outcome, a lunge with a slight lean forward hits the backside muscles mostly, whilst a more upright lunge hits the quads, if we change the hand which holds the weight we can alter the impact on the core, if we alter the foot position we can improve flexibility in the ankle or help work around a difficult knee issue.
 There are just so many variations to one single exercise that can be modified and adjusted to suit an individual, learning these movement adaptations and adjusting them to suit an individual based on their goal or on an injury or specific issue they have is the reason why I can justify higher prices than many other trainers.